 • Paris Plages Swimming Pools - During July and August, go for a cooling swim in one of the free floating swimming pools in the Basin de la Villette, or cool off without getting totally wet in one of the pedal boats in the canal.
 Portable water misters along the Seine in central Paris give you another way to cool off.

-• Piscine ("Swimming Pool") Josephine Baker, set into a floating barge next to the Bibliothèque François Mitterrand in the 13th arrondissement, is open year-round but in hot weather, the retracting glass roof opens up to let in breezes.
+• Piscine ("Swimming Pool") Josephine Baker, set into an enormous floating barge next to the Bibliothèque François Mitterrand in the 13th arrondissement, is open year-round but in hot weather, the retracting glass roof opens up to let in breezes.
 In addition to the main pool, there's also a wading pool for children.
+Plus, the wonderful views of the Seine River while swimming will cool you off even more!
+There's also a solarium - although you may be cooler in the pool.
+At 6.50€ (currently) for 2 hours, this pool is somewhat pricer than other Paris public pools due to the spectacular location.
 Reservations and fee information

 Tip 7: Flee the City (on an Air-Conditioned Bus) to a Cooler Spot